ashleysommer/stdeb/README.rst

   --remove-expanded-source-dir (-r)    remove the expanded source directory --ignore-install-requires (-i)       ignore the requirements from
-                                       requires.txt in the egg-info directory --no-backwards-compatibility         This option has no effect, is here for backwards compatibility, and may be
-                                       removed someday.
-  --guess-conflicts-provides-replaces  If True, attempt to guess
+                                       requires.txt in the egg-info directory --guess-conflicts-provides-replaces  If True, attempt to guess
                                        Conflicts/Provides/Replaces in
                                        debian/control based on apt-cache